This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-How do I open the infant's airway?
+How do I open an infant's airway?

-How do I give rescue breaths?
+How do I give rescue breaths to an infant?

 - Give 2 breaths (1 second for each breath) into the infant.
 Do not give large breaths.
 Do not breathe hard or fast.
 Take a normal breath for yourself after each breath that you give.